 - 3.11 Croydon's connectivity has continued as its main strength, being outer London's largest regional public transport interchange.
 Access to people, markets and goods, puts Croydon Metropolitan Centre at the top of the list of successful business centres.
-The Square Mile and West End can be reached more quickly on public transport from Croydon than from most parts of east and west London.
+The upgrades to Brighton Mainline, rebuild of East Croydon station, the metroisation of the suburban services and continued investment into the Tram network have all assisted in retaining this status.
+The sSquare mMile and West End can be reached more quickly on public transport from Croydon than from most parts of east and west London.
 Croydon has the largest economy in the Wandle Valley and is the main business centre serving Gatwick Airport, supplying it with many of the people, skills and facilities it needs.
-Croydon's relations with both Central London and the South Coast are stronger, providing an alternative, exciting place to do business, live and visit. - In 20316, the borough's District, and Local, neighbourhood centres and local parades still possess their unique characteristics and support the growing communities they serve.
+Croydon's relations with both Central London and the South Coast are stronger, providing an alternative, exciting place to do business, live and visit. - 3.12 In 20346, the borough's District, and Local, Neighbourhood Ceentres and local parades still possess their unique characteristics and support the growing communities they serve.
 The Council's regeneration, capital and public realm programmes will have enhanced the centres vitality and viability.
 Enterprise and leisure facilities in these areas contribute to diverse local economies.
-The economic growth of the borough has benefitted all sections of Croydon's community and access to work has been increased.
+The economic growth of the borough has benefitted all sections of

+- Croydon's community and access to work has been increased.
 The richness of character of Croydon's suburbs has been respectfully enhanced and intensified through demanding the best design from new development and having a deep understanding of the qualities places have for homes, open spaces, diversity, facilities and natural resources.
-Their easy access to the beautiful countryside of the North Downs is an important asset and a substantial factor in people's decision to live in the borough.

-- 3.13 The borough has experienced an up lift in housing delivery to contribute to borough's pressing housing need and the opportunity for quality affordable housing in the borough has increased.
+Their easy access to the beautiful countryside of the North Downs is an important asset and a substantial factor in people's decision to live in the borough. - 3.13 The borough has experienced an up lift in housing delivery to contribute to borough's pressing housing need and the opportunity for quality affordable housing in the borough has increased.
 This housing delivery has occurred in sustainable locations, is supported by the necessary infrastructure and the growth has supported the vitality and viability of the borough's centres. - 3.14 The delivery of critical infrastructure, particularly in Croydon Opportunity Area, has been enabled by Croydon's Growth Zone status and the Council's willingness to embrace the opportunities presented by devolution to ensure delivery.